 An IRA is a great way to build your retirement savings, as they offer tax advantages and access to investments.
 However, there are a few considerations to account for when you’re opening an IRA.
 This includes figuring out what version of an IRA is best for your situation, where you should open your account and what kinds of investments you should invest your money in.
 If you have specific questions about IRAs or retirement planning in general, consider meeting with a financial advisor in your area.

-1. Decide What Type of IRA You Need
+Tip #1: Decide What Type of IRA Is Best for You

-With a traditional IRA, your contributions may be partially or fully deductible, depending on your income, filing status and whether you’re covered by an employer’s retirement plan.
-When you withdraw funds from a traditional IRA in retirement, you’re required to pay income taxes.
+With a traditional IRA, your contributions may be partially or fully tax-deductible.
+This is dependent on your income level, filing status and whether you’re covered by an employer’s retirement plan or not.
+But when it comes time to withdraw from your traditional IRA in retirement, you’ll have to pay income taxes.

 If you’re young and you expect to be in a higher tax bracket in retirement, opening a Roth IRA may be a good idea.
-But if you’ve landed a high-paying job and you think your income will decrease in retirement, getting a tax break up front might make more sense.
+But for anyone with a high-paying job who expects their income to decrease in retirement, getting an upfront tax break likely makes more sense.

 Fees are another factor to take into account before contacting an online broker or mutual fund company.
-After all, you wouldn’t want fees to take a big bite out of your investment returns.
+After all, you don’t want fees to take a large bite out of your retirement money.

 Photo credit: ©iStock.com/KaraGrubis, ©iStock.com/mihailomilovanovic, ©iStock.com/BraunS